bananabr3d/security-by-design/README.md

 JWT_SECRET_KEY=jwt-secret-key
 MONGODB_USER=user
 MONGODB_PW=password
-JWT_ACCESS_TOKEN_EXPIRATION_MINUTES=30
+MONGODB_CLUSTER=security-by-design  <-- Only used in MongoDB Atlas MONGODB_SUBDOMAIN=f3vvcc5           <-- Only used in MongoDB Atlas JWT_ACCESS_TOKEN_EXPIRATION_MINUTES=30
 2FA_EXPIRATION_MINUTES=60
 ```

-The db keys are being used as a part of the uri as following:
+As there are 2 versions on how to deploy this app (local MongoDB / MongoDB Atlas) the keys are used as a part of the uri as following:

 ```
+Local MongoDB:
 mongodb://<MONGODB_USER>:<MONGODB_PW>@mongodb:27017/

+MongoDB Atlas:
+mongodb+srv://<MONGODB_USER>:<MONGODB_PW>@<MONGODB_CLUSTER>.<MONGODB_SUBDOMAIN>.mongodb.net/?retryWrites=true&w=majority
 ```

-And you also need a mongodb.env in the root directory (the same as the docker-compose.yml file) with the following content:
+If the local DB version is used, you also need a mongodb.env in the root directory (the same as the docker-compose.yml file) with the following content:

 ```
 MONGO_INITDB_ROOT_USERNAME=user